 8. Market the project to EB-5 investors.
 The EB-5 provider, whether that is a U.S. broker-dealer, Regional Center, or non-U.S. lead marketing agent, will be responsible for developing a schedule of EB-5 investor seminars to be held in the country or countries in which the EB-5 offering will be marketed.
 The developer will often be asked to attend the initial seminars, so that potential investors can meet the developer and ask questions regarding the project.
 In addition, the developer may be asked to coordinate tours of the project with potential EB-5 investors, and to have a translator available for these tours.
 Marketing an EB-5 offering is time and labor intensive effort, and the developer must be prepared to help with the marketing effort in order for it to be successful.

 9. Obtain subscriptions for the limited partnership or limited liability company interests and commence the EB-5 visa petition process for each investor.
-Each EB-5 investor will generally sign a subscription agreement for the EB-5 investment, wire the full amount of their investment into an escrow account, and commence the immigration process by filing an I-526 visa petition through a U.S. immigration attorney.
-Currently, the USCIS has stated that its average processing time for each I-526 visa petition is 13 months from the date of filing.
-The terms of the escrow agreement will determine whether each investment will be released to the developer before the I-526 petition is granted, or will be held until the I-526 visa petition is granted.
+Each EB-5 investor will generally sign a subscription agreement for the EB-5 investment, wire the full amount of their investment into an escrow account, and commence the immigration process by filing an I-526 petition through a U.S. immigration attorney.
+Currently, the USCIS has stated that its average processing time for each I-526 petition is 32.5 to 49.5 months (as of Jan.
+15, 2020) from the date of filing.
+The terms of the escrow agreement will determine whether each investment will be released to the developer before the I-526 petition is granted, or will be held until the I-526 petition is granted.
 As indicated in step 5, that is a provision that needs to be negotiated with the EB-5 provider and disclosed in the EB-5 offering documents.
-When the I-526 visa petition is granted, it will allow the EB-5 investor to apply for a visa to enter the U.S. The investor will then have to obtain the entry visa, and to enter the U.S. within six months of obtaining the entry visa.
-The I-526 approval allows the investor to stay in the U.S. for two years after the date, and the investor is then required to file for an I-829 visa petition to stay permanently in the U.S. Recently, the U.S. Visa Control Office has announced that it will be required to delay granting entry visas to EB-5 investors from China, under EB-5 rules that limit investors from any one country to 7% when the EB-5 visa cap of 10,000 visas per year is reached.
-This occurred for first time ever in 2014, and expected to occur again in 2015.
-This means that EB-5 investors from China will have a delay in receiving their entry visa, which will in turn lengthen the time period within which they will be required to file their I-829 visa petition.
+When the I-526 petition is granted, it will allow the EB-5 investor to apply for a visa to enter the U.S. The investor will then have to obtain the entry visa, and to enter the U.S. within six months of obtaining the entry visa.
+The I-526 petition approval allows the investor to stay in the U.S. for two years after the date, and the investor is then required to file for an I-829 petition to stay permanently in the U.S. However, please note that there is a 10,000-annual cap on the number of visas in the EB-5 category and a rule that limits investors from any one country to 7% of the annual cap when the cap is reached.
+Because of this annual cap and the high demand for EB-5 visas from certain nationalities such as China, India and Vietnam, the U.S. State Department has imposed a wait line for certain investors which delays an EB-5 investor’s entry to the U.S. after the I-526 petition is approved.
+This occurred for the first time ever in 2014, and has continued to occur again every year since.
+This means that EB-5 investors from China, Vietnam and India may have a delay in receiving their entry visa, which will in turn lengthen the time period within which they will be required to file their I-829 petition.
 (Retrogression is a topic with several important implications, which cannot be fully discussed here, but are discussed in this EB5 Investors Magazine article by David Hirson and Cletus Weber).

 10. Provide periodic reports to EB-5 investors and document the use of the EB-5 investment funds.
 EB-5 investors will want to be kept informed of the status of the project to be assured that it is progressing to completion, and developers should plan on issuing periodic investor reports.
-In addition, EB-5 investors will require the developer to prepare documentation of the use of their EB-5 funds, because each EB-5 investor will be required to file that information with that investor's I-829 petition two years following the date that the investor enters the U.S., as discussed in Step 9 above.
-Obtaining approval of an I-829 petition has traditionally taken approximately four to five years from the date the EB-5 investor first invests in an offering, but may take longer depending on how long it takes the investor to receive I-526 approval and then obtain an entry visa, because the I-829 petition cannot be filed until 90 days prior to the two year anniversary of the date the investor entered the U.S. Developers should note that investors are required to keep their investment "at risk" until they receive approval of their I-829 petitions, which generally means that the project must still be in operation and the EB-5 investment must still be invested in the project until the date that each EB-5 investor receives final adjudication of their I-829 visa petition.
-At the time of filing the I-829 petition, each investor will be required to prove that the conditions under which the project was approved by the USCIS in the investor's I-526 visa petition have been met.
+In addition, EB-5 investors will require the developer to prepare documentation of the use of their EB-5 funds, because each EB-5 investor will be required to file that information with that investor’s I-829 petition within two years following the date that the investor enters the U.S., as discussed in Step 9 above.
+Obtaining approval of an I-829 petition has traditionally taken approximately four to five years from the date the EB-5 investor first invests in an offering, but may take longer depending on how long it takes the investor to receive I-526 petition approval and then obtain an entry visa, because the I-829 petition cannot be filed until 90 days prior to the two-year anniversary of the date the investor entered the U.S. Developers should note that investors are required to keep their investment “at risk” until they end the conditional permanent residency period, which generally means that the project must still be in operation and the EB-5 investment must still be invested in the project until approximately the date that each EB-5 investor files their I-829 petition.
+At the time of filing the I-829 petition, each investor will be required to prove that the conditions under which the project was approved by the USCIS in the investor’s I-526 petition have been met.
 That will require that the developer provide evidence that all material terms of the business plan used to demonstrate the creation of new jobs were met.
-If the project was built and is operating in accordance with the business plan and economic report that were filed with investors' I-526 visa petitions, the investors should obtain approval of their I-829 visa petition and receive permanent visas.
-If, on the other hand, the project was not completed for any reason, or is not performing in accordance with the business plan as required to establish that a sufficient number of jobs were created, then the investors will not obtain approval of their I-829 visa petitions, the investors will be forced to leave the U.S. and try again with another EB-5 investment if they still wish to seek a U.S. visa.
+If the project was built and is operating in accordance with the business plan and economic report that were filed with investors’ I-526 petitions, the investors should obtain approval of their I-829 petition and receive permanent visas.
+If, on the other hand, the project was not completed for any reason, or is not performing in accordance with the business plan as required to establish that a sufficient number of jobs were created, then the investors may not obtain approval of their I-829 petitions.
+If an I-829 petition is not approved, the investors would likely be forced to leave the U.S. and try again with another EB-5 investment if they still wish to seek a U.S. visa.
 The stakes are very high for EB-5 investors, because if they invest in a failed project, they lose both their visa and their money.
 For that reason, it is critically important for the developer to understand that the best projects for EB-5 financing are those with the strongest chance of being successfully built and operated for the length of time necessary for EB-5 investors to receive their initial and permanent visas.